Table of Contents

 • Highlights: Wings Over Wayne Air Show, Seymour Johnson Air Force Base, Neuseway Nature Park

-Wayne County’s seat combines military heritage with Southern charm through Seymour Johnson Air Force Base’s presence.
-The military installation brings economic stability, cultural diversity, and access to military family benefits that enhance quality of life for service members and civilians alike.
-Annual Wings Over Wayne Air Show draws thousands of visitors and showcases the community’s aviation pride.
+Wayne County’s seat, Goldsboro, blends military heritage with Southern charm thanks to Seymour Johnson Air Force Base.
+The base brings economic stability, cultural diversity, and military family benefits.
+Events like the annual Wings Over Wayne Air Show attract thousands and showcase local pride in aviation.

 👉Enjoy affordable living near Seymour Johnson AFB—start your Goldsboro homes for sale search today.

-How We Ranked North Carolina’s Most Affordable Cities in 2025?
+How We Ranked Most Affordable Places to Live in North Carolina in 2025?

 Data sources include authoritative research from University of North Carolina centers, RentCafe, HUD, North Carolina Association of Realtors, Bureau of Labor Statistics, U.S. Census Bureau, and local municipal databases to provide accurate, current information for prospective residents making informed decisions about relocation within the state.